tecunningham/tecunningham.github.io/_drafts/what-do-we-know-about-decision-making.md

 # Facts about decision-making in the field.

-**rigidities in decision-making:** Human decision-making is rigid in many ways: many people (1) pay the same mortgage payment every month; (2) work the same hours every day; (3) exercise the same amount; (4) abruptly stop or start eating certain foods; or (5) mark a relationship with a formal ceremony - marriage or divorce.
+**rigidities in decision-making:** Human decision-making is rigid in many ways: many people (1) pay the same mortgage payment every month; (2) work the same hours every day; (3) exercise for the same amount of time every day; or (4) mark a relationship with a formal ceremony - marriage or divorce.
 For each of these decisions the costs and benefits vary every day, so we might expect the decision to change gradually, yet we see an abruptness in starting or stopping.
-One good explanation is that we set rules for ourselves, as fixed goals.Drazen Prelec, Tirole and Benabou, and Brocas and Carillo have papers on this.
-(Similar observation on the rigidity of contracts).
+One explanation is that we set rules for ourselves, as fixed goals, and this serves some cognitive purpose (Drazen Prelec, Tirole and Benabou, and Brocas and Carillo all have papers on this; could make similar observation on the rigidity of contracts).

-**dominated choices.** In many domains a large fraction of people make economic choices that seem to be dominated.
-It's hard to quantify the loss.These choices are dominated if people maximize consumption in the usual way; of course they could be rationalized by adding some other preferences.
-(1) 1/3 of American households simultaneously pay interest on a credit card and earn interest on savingsLaibson, Repetto and Tobacman (2000).; (2) a large fraction of households put their money in managed funds instead of a low-cost index fund; (3) few households refinance their mortgages efficiently, missing out on very large savingsCampbell, Jackson, Madrian & Tufano (2011, JEP), this paper has good discussion of many suboptimal choices in consumer finance.; (4) most retirees do not put their money in an annuityJeffrey Brown (2004) “Life Annuities and Uncertain Lifetimes”, though it remains controversial why there is so little demand for annuities: “If ever there were a prediction of economic theory that was blatantly violated by the empirical evidence, it is that of full annuitization.”; (5) a large fraction of households choose a dominated healthcare planIn Bhargava et al., 2015 “Do Individuals Make Sensible (Health) Insurance Decisions?
-Evidence from a Menu with Dominated Options”, around 1/2 choose a dominated plan, at a loss of around $400.; (6) a large fraction of retirees take early social security benefits, when it would be financially advantageous to wait; (7) many people buy insurance for small losses (electronic warranties, rental cars, pet insurance) when it would be more efficient to just save the money.
+**dominated choices.** In many domains a large fraction of people make economic choices that appear to be dominated.
+It's hard to quantify the loss.

+1. 1/3 of American households simultaneously pay interest on a credit card and earn interest on savings Laibson, Repetto and Tobacman (2000).
+2. a large fraction of households put their money in managed funds instead of a low-cost index fund;
+3. few households refinance their mortgages efficiently, missing out on very large savingsCampbell, Jackson, Madrian & Tufano (2011, JEP), this paper has good discussion of many suboptimal choices in consumer finance.;
+4. most retirees do not put their money in an annuityJeffrey Brown (2004) “Life Annuities and Uncertain Lifetimes”, though it remains controversial why there is so little demand for annuities: “If ever there were a prediction of economic theory that was blatantly violated by the empirical evidence, it is that of full annuitization.”;
+5. a large fraction of households choose a dominated healthcare planIn Bhargava et al., 2015 “Do Individuals Make Sensible (Health) Insurance Decisions?
+Evidence from a Menu with Dominated Options”, around 1/2 choose a dominated plan, at a loss of around $400.;
+6. a large fraction of retirees take early social security benefits, when it would be financially advantageous to wait;
+7. many people buy insurance for small losses (electronic warranties, rental cars, pet insurance) when it would be more efficient to just save the money.

 **volatility of choices.** Quantitatively, more important than making dominated choices is people making choices that are not dominated, but do not suit their true preferences: e.g. their choice of savings, of education, of work hours.
 More ambitiously we might second-guess peoples' choice of career, of location, of house, of the goods they buy, or of when to have children.

 It is difficult to know whether choices match true preferences, however we can observe the degree to which choices are affected by irrelevant factors.
-The largest documented effects are from studies which find large variations in retirement savings due to details of the savings process.Benartzi & Thaler ; Chetty Danish taxes ; .
+The largest documented effects are from studies which find large variations in retirement savings due to details of the savings process (Benartzi & Thaler ; Chetty Danish taxes).

-A final important fact is that a large fraction of households have close to zero assets (around 20% in the USCampbell (2006) “Household Finance”, a majority in developing countries) meaning their consumption is roughly equal to their income.
+A final important fact is that a large fraction of households have close to zero assets (around 20% in the US -- Campbell (2006) “Household Finance” -- and a majority in developing countries) meaning that, in most months, their consumption is roughly equal to their income.
 This has two consequences: (1) consumption is very volatile; (2) having a stock of capital can make many types of consumption cheaper, plus many such households spend a large fraction of their income paying interest on debt.
 From an economist's point of view it is surprising that these households don't save some money: typically, reducing spending for 6 months should make it possible to permanently increase subsequent consumption by a large amount.

 **non-market behaviour.** surprisingly little is traded that could be traded: sex, companionship, place in a queue, (things that were traded before, but not traded now: wet nurse, servants, mourners, blessings).